-Principals, teachers and parents can help make schools healthier places to learn by providing high-quality nutrition, integrating physical activity during the day and teaching children about the importance of embracing a healthy, active lifestyle.
+Principals, teachers, foodservice staff and parents can help make schools healthier places to learn by providing high-quality nutrition, integrating physical activity during the day and teaching children about the importance of embracing a healthy, active lifestyle.

-Encourage healthy living at your school during August and all year round with these action items:
+Encourage healthy living at your school during August and all year long with these action items:

 - Announce Kids Eat Right Month® in your school newsletter or website.
 Additionally, send parents information via your school's online portal or a note home with kids.

 - Coordinate a healthy eating presentation and activities for students with the school registered dietitian nutritionist and school nutrition service staff, or invite a local registered dietitian nutritionist to come give a cooking demonstration or nutrition education workshop.
 Search the Academy's Find a Nutrition Expert database to locate an RDN in your area.

 - Incorporate nutrition education and physical education into the school day with MyPlate curriculum.